brmson/yodaqa/README.md

 (the first question takes a bit longer to answer as the models etc. are loaded).

+It is also possible to let YodaQA answer many questions at once, e.g. to measure the performance; use ``mvn -q exec:java -Ptrecnew`` to feed YodaQA the TREC dataset from data/trec/.

 By default, there is a lot of output regarding progress of the answering process; redirect stderr, e.g. ``2>/dev/null``, to get rid of that.